bookofproofs/bookofproofs.github.io/_sources/history/17th-century/hudde.md

 * A second two-volume translation of the same work (1659-1661) contained appendices by de Witt, Hudde and van Heuraet.
 * Hudde worked on maxima and minima and the theory of equations.
 * An example of Hudde's rule appeared first in van Schooten's Exercitatione mathematicae Ⓣ(Mathematical practice) in 1657.
+* Hudde had no notion of the derivative, but his approach to finding maxima of algebraic expressions is procedurally similar to ours - and yet curiously different ...
 * A fuller account of Hudde's rule was given in a letter he wrote dated 21 November 1659 which was not published at the time but, was published during the Newton-Leibniz controversy on who deserved priority for discovering the calculus, Hudde's letter was published as part of the evidence.
 * This was entirely appropriate since Newton refers to Hudde's rule many times.
 * Leibniz also studied Hudde's manuscripts and reported finding many excellent results.